CodeExplorer430/srms-website/README.md

 Login credentials for the initial admin account:
 - Username: admin
 - Password: password (should be changed immediately after first login)

+## Troubleshooting

+### Common Issues

+1. **Database Connection Errors**:
+   - Verify MySQL is running on the correct port
+   - Check database credentials in environment.php
+   - Ensure database exists and has been populated

+2. **File Permission Issues (Linux)**:
+   - Run `sudo chmod -R 755 /path/to/website` to set correct permissions
+   - For upload directories: `sudo chmod -R 777 /path/to/website/assets/images`

+3. **Image Upload Problems**:
+   - Check PHP upload_max_filesize and post_max_size in php.ini
+   - Verify directory permissions
+   - Use check-environment.php to diagnose issues

+4. **Cross-Platform Path Issues**:
+   - Use the provided file_exists_with_alternatives() function for file operations
+   - Always normalize paths with str_replace(['\\', '/'], DS, $path)
+   - Use forward slashes in HTML/CSS/JavaScript paths

 ## Maintenance and Updates